Textile Engineering College, Chittagong

 Textile Engineering College, Zorargonj, Chittagong (টেক্সটাইল ইঞ্জিনিয়ারিং কলেজ, জোরারগঞ্জ, চট্টগ্রাম) is a college in Bangladesh, offering bachelor's degree in textile engineering.
-It is situated by the side of old Dhaka Trunk road which passes through Zorargonj, Mirsharai, Chittagong.
+It is situated by the side of old Dhaka Trunk Road which passes through Zorargonj, Mirsharai, Chittagong.
 It is one of the seven constituent textile engineering colleges of Bangladesh University of Textiles, which are collectively funded by the Department of Textiles.

 History

 It was established in 1911 as a peripatetic weaving school, as a result of the Swadeshi movement.
-It moved to its current location at the entry point of Mohuri Project Road in 1960.
+It moved to the entry point of Mohuri Project Road in 1960.

-In 1980, the weaving school's courses were upgraded to two-year certificate courses in textile technology; the weaving school was named District Textile Institute.
+In 1980, the weaving school's courses were upgraded to two-year certificate courses in textile technology; the weaving school was renamed District Textile Institute.
 In 1994, a three-year textile engineering diploma course was introduced in the institution under the Bangladesh Technical Education Board.
 The duration of the course was extended to four years in 2001.

 The diploma program was superseded by a four-year Bachelor of Science program in textile engineering, affiliated to the University of Chittagong, in the 2006–2007 session.
 It was declared a college on 13 January 2006.
 Since the 2012–2013 session, the college has been affiliated with Bangladesh University of Textiles.

 The college provides textile education.
 The Textile Engineering College operates under the administrative control of the Department of Textiles of the Ministry of Textiles and Jute.